 After you have entered your setup information, click the Apply button to save the settings, or click the Cancel button to clear the settings and start over.
-When you are finished, proceed to step 5.
+When you are finished, proceed to step 6.

-- 5. To configure the Router for your wireless network(s), perform these steps: - A. To enable 5GHz, 802.11a wireless networking, make sure the 5GHz, 802.11a Enable radio button is selected.
-Then click the Change 5GHz Settings button, and customize the SSID, Channel, and WEP encryption settings as needed.
+- 6. To configure the Router for your wireless network(s), perform these steps: - A. If you have Wireless-G and 802.11b devices in your network, then keep the default Mode setting, Mixed.
+If you have only Wireless-G devices, select G-Only.
+If you want to disable wireless networking, select Disable. - B. Customize the SSID and Channel settings as needed.
+For added security, you should change the default SSID (linksys) to a unique name.
 Then click the Apply button to save your changes.
-For more information, refer to "Chapter 6: The Router's Web-based Utility." - B. To enable 2.4GHz, 802.11b wireless networking, make sure the 2.4GHz, 802.11b Enable radio button is selected.
-Then click the Change 2.4GHz Settings button, and customize the SSID, Channel, and WEP encryption settings as needed.
-Then click the Apply button to save your changes.
-For more information, refer to "Chapter 6: The Router's Web-based Utility." - 6.
+For more information, refer to "Chapter 6: The Router's Web-based Utility." - C. To enable WEP encryption (recommended), click the Enable radio button next to WEP.
+Then click the Edit WEP Settings button, and customize the WEP encryption settings as needed.
+Click the Apply button to save your settings.
+For more information, refer to "Chapter 6: The Router's Webbased Utility." - 7.
 If you haven't already done so, click the Apply button to save your Setup settings.
-Close the web browser. - 7.
+Close the web browser. - 8.
 Restart your computers so that they can obtain the Router's new settings.